apm256/herbstluftwm-scripts/README.md

 ## Switch previously focused window in a tag

-* Description: Allow to switch previously window in a given tag.
+* Description: Allow to switch previously focused window in a given tag.
 Previous windows are remembered on tag switches.

 * Source: [lastwin.sh](lastwin.sh)

-## Minimize and unminimize windows
+## Minimize and unminimize windows (as a toggle)

 * Description: Allow to minimize and un-minimize clients in a LIFO way (last minimized client will be un-minimized first).